faizanbashir/observability-playground/README.md

 4. `kubestatemetrics`: This folder contains the files for installing Kubestate metrics exporter for exposing kubernetes related metrics.
 5. `nodeexporter`: This folder contains the files for installing the Node Exporter for exposing kubernetes node related metrics.
 6. `blackboxexporter`: This folder contains the files for installing the BlackBox Exporter for exposing metrics related to http endpoints, this has been used to scrape metrics from the frontend service.
+7. `snmpexporter`: This folder contains the files for installing the SNMP Exporter.
-7. `mongodb`: This folder contains the files for installing the mongodb exporter to expose metrics related to mongodb.
+8. `mongodb`: This folder contains the files for installing the mongodb exporter to expose metrics related to mongodb.
-8. `servicemonitor`: This folder contains the files for installing servicemonitors for monitoring the state of some services in the kubernetes control plane, alertmanager, prometheus, etc.
+9. `servicemonitor`: This folder contains the files for installing servicemonitors for monitoring the state of some services in the kubernetes control plane, alertmanager, prometheus, etc.
-9. `app`: This folder contains the files for installing podmonitor, probe and alertmanager rules for our frontend and backend applications.
+10. `app`: This folder contains the files for installing podmonitor, probe and alertmanager rules for our frontend and backend applications.
-10. `grafana`: This folder contains the files for installing Grafana, dashboards and configurations.
+11. `grafana`: This folder contains the files for installing Grafana, dashboards and configurations.

 ### Setup scripts
 The `init.sh` script invokes the `start-local.sh` script which installs the Kind cluster.
 Furthermore it goes on to installs kubectl binary, builds, pushes containers images to the local Docker registry and finally installs the frontend and backend applications and services.
 The `deploy-monitoring.sh` script orchestrates the services for observability including the tools mentioned under the previous heading.
 The `init.sh` contains the reference to the `start-local.sh` and  `deploy-monitoring.sh` towards the end of the script.

 ### Integration of the monitoring stack with PagerDuty
-Although I have not added the code for integration with PagerDuty in the monitoring scripts.
-I have provided a snippet here to show how we can integrate with PagerDuty.

 ```yaml
 apiVersion: monitoring.coreos.com/v1alpha1